-Steps faculty take prior to referring a case to the Office of Student Conduct:
+Steps faculty take prior to referring a case to the Office of Student Conduct

-- Syllabus Policy
+1. Syllabus Policy

 - Faculty members are empowered to handle issues of academic misconduct within their classes according to the policies they set forth in their syllabi.

-- Departmental/Program Policies & Procedures
+2. Departmental/Program Policies & Procedures

-- Every faculty member should explore what the departmental/program policies and procedures
+- Every faculty member should explore what the departmental/program policies and procedures are for academic misconduct.

-- Written Documentation
+3. Written Documentation

 It is highly recommended that faculty retain written documentation of the act of academic misconduct, of the opportunity for due process, and of the measures taken with students.
+Due process includes:

 - notifying the student of the concern of misconduct